PTKu/tc.prober/README.md

                     );

-            // We run the same code with re-play.
+            // We run the same code with replay.

             // Actor is player
             actor = new Recorder.Recorder<stRecorder, PlainstRecorder>(sut._recorder, RecorderModeEnum.Player).Actor;